 Kwey!
 My name is Tim Yearington.
 I am a KitchiZibi knowledge keeper.
 In Algonquin, KitchiZibi means 'Great River'.
 I teach people how to use KitchiZibi Thunderbird Knowledge to improve their emotional well-being.
 As a descendant of the KitchiZibirini - Great River People - the teachings I share are from my ancestors who've been here since the last ice age.

-KitchiZibi is my ancestral home territory between Ottawa and Mattawa.
+The KitchiZibi is my ancestral territory from Mattawa to Ottawa Canada.
 Today the KitchiZibi is known as the Ottawa River Valley.
-This valley is where our traditional KitchiZibi Way of Life began from just four things; the Sun (fire), the Rock (earth), the River (water) and the Sky (air).
-As the four elements mixed together the Spirit of Life (green) was created.
+In our way of knowing, this is where our 'Good Medicine' began from just four things; the Sun (fire), the Rock (earth), the River (water) and the Sky (air).
+As these four elements mixed, the Spirit of Life (green snake) was created.

 A 'snake man' or ginebig-inini is a medicine person of the Thunderbird Medicine variety.
 During the destructive times of Christian missionaries traditional Thunderbird Medicine was accused of being Indian Sorcery.
 Powerful medicine ways were carried by our ancestors: The Old Ones.
 These were our KitchiZibi medicine people called Thunderbirds.
 At one time every Thunderbird, holy man, healer, root doctor or medicine man in KitchiZibi territory was negatively called a sorcerer.
 And because the egocentric domination of Christianity still exists, so does the misnomer.
 A memory of this remains yet: The Mattawa River, which flows directly into the KitchiZibi, is still known today as "The Valley of the Sorcerers."